Stock Analysis on Net

 Average payables payment period

-The analysis of the financial ratios over the quarters reveals several notable trends in the company's operational efficiency and liquidity management.
+The analysis of the financial ratio trends over the observed periods reveals several notable patterns and fluctuations in the company's operational efficiency and liquidity management.

 Receivables Turnover